MattMcGlade123/jobstuff/2025/faceit-mattmcglade/README.md

 Jest
 React Testing Library
 Styled components
+React Infinite Scroll Component

 I've also used a number of linting packages to help maintain the code quality

 ## Approach

-Using Next14 I focused on splitting the code up into seperate reusable components.
+Using Next15 I focused on splitting the code up into seperate reusable components.
 NextJS also uses server and client components so that allowed me to fetch data server side.
 I then took that data and updated the Redux object so that the data could be shared throughout the app.

-With the searchbox, I used a callback and set the value to state.
-I then used a custom hook, useSearchData, to filter the data and then return no results or the filtered list.
-Or if the field is cleared, the list is also cleared.

-The fav list is triggered by the Like component which keeps the value in state (an improvement would also to add this to local storage)
+I like to split components up into logic and structure as if keeps these things seperate.
+I also like to add resuable code into its own file so it can be reused but also makes it easier to test.

+As the data returned from the API didn't have any authors, I added some with mock data.
+The API also doesn't split into pages so I used the 'skip' feature to allow me to calculate the current and next page.

+## Adding a New Post

+I added a component called 'MockAddingItem'.
+This sits in a fixed position and only is used to demostrate a new post being added which is why it remains unstyled.
+It adds the same data as I fetch making another API call was unnecessary for the demo